iamkhan21/iamkhan21/README.md

 ### Hi there!

-I'm Ivan👋
-I'm a passionate frontend developer from Belarus ⚪🔴⚪.

-As a frontend developer with a passion for open-source technologies, I am excited to share my work on GitHub.
-My primary focus is on using React, Svelte, and SolidJS to create visually appealing and user-friendly web applications.
-I also have experience in backend development using technologies such as Node.js and Deno.
-Additionally, I am proficient in JavaScript and TypeScript, which serve as the base languages for my preferred technologies.
-On GitHub, you can find a variety of projects that showcase my skills and passion for web development.
-I am always looking for new opportunities to collaborate and learn from others in the open-source community.
+Hey there!
+I'm Ivan, a frontend developer who loves working with open-source technologies like React, Svelte, and SolidJS to create great-looking and easy-to-use websites.
+I also know Node.js and Deno for backend development.
+You can check out my work on GitHub to see examples of my skills.
+I'm always looking for new projects to work on and new people to learn from.

 ---